SigmaConnectivityPl/simplicity_sdk/protocol/openthread/sample-apps/ot-ble-dmp/README.md

 ## Building the Sample App

-To build the ot-ble-dmp sample app from source you must have installed SSv5 and the GSDK.
+To build the ot-ble-dmp sample app from source you must have installed SSv5 and the SiSDK.
 The GNU ARM toolchain is installed with SSv5.
 The IAR-EWARM toolchain is not compatible with OpenThread.

 1. With your target development hardware connected, open SSv5’s File menu and select New > Silicon Labs Project Wizard.
 The Target, SDK, and Toolchain Selection dialog opens.
 Your target hardware should be populated.
 Click NEXT.